Financial Information

 Uninsured: Families whose insurance does not cover homebirth or are uninsured may qualify for money off both the global and newborn services for timely payment.

 Insurance: Some HMOs have been known to cover homebirth as an out of network service because there are no in network providers.
 PPOs generally cover at out of network rate.
+However we service many areas without an in network provider.
+Homebirth is now a covered service in Illinois as of 2025.
+So most of our clients get in network exceptions/ppo waivers/gap exceptions that allow our charges to go toward in network deductible.
 Coverage varies.
 Some companies that will not cover the delivery will consider the office visits a covered cost.
 “Covered” does not mean “paid in full.”
 As we are not in network with any insurance, we will “balance bill.”
 That means you will be responsible for our charges regardless of what you see on your insurance statment.
 Your insurance company will inform you of this.
+Over 80% of our clients with ppo insurance with deductibles $2000 and under will see reimbursement.
 The average reimbursement our PPO clients seem to get is $1500-3000.
 Varies greatly from nothing to complete reimbursement.
 Clients wanting to use insurance are responsible to call their own insurance companies and be aware of checking their own claims and understanding their own in and out of network deductibles.
 Clients who want PPO waivers to obtain a higher level of reimbursement are responsible to discuss with their insurance.
-MidwivesCare LLC does not call the insurance for you to verify your benefits or do your PPO waiver.
+Our professional biller at MidwivesCare LLC can assist with a call to insurance for you to verify your benefits or do your PPO waiver if you request this help.
+You can also do it yourself.
 Failure to do so may result in you receiving less back than you anticipated or being denied.
 We do submit claims electronically via our biller.
 We do provide receipts.
 We will not provide coded superbills with dates of service to clients for self submission as that is why we pay the biller.
 However clients can keep track of their own dates of service and code their own if desired and submit to their insurance themselves if they wish.
 Please understand that your deductible resets every year in January.
 It usually increases.

 Billing

 Payment schedule: Payment of $200 due at the first new patient visit.
 The next $2000 must be paid at 28 weeks (nonrefundable).
 Remainder of fee is due at 35 weeks.
 This money is nonrefundable.
-Clients transferring care to us prior to 32 weeks will put $2000 down plus their 35 week payment.
-Transfering care after 32 weeks you will owe $200 at first visit as well as each subsequent visit, and at 35 weeks $3000 plus first time mother fee if first time mother.
+Clients transferring care to us prior to 32 weeks will put $2000 at entry to practice down plus their 35 week payment.
 If you transfer care after 35 weeks either due to circumstances or by choice and MidwivesCare LLC does not do the delivery, we still receive that payment even if we did not get to labor with you at home because we have saved your due date in the practice.
 We will attempt to go with you to the hospital.
 Either one of our midwives who are also certified as doulas or one of our birth assistants certified as doulas will offer to come with you.
 If we are denied, one of our assistants offers virtual doula services.
 Homebirth is a concierge service; we take limited numbers of women a month.
-You will receive back what we receive from the insurance company for the global fee when it comes.
+You will receive back what we receive from the insurance company (after we balance bill for newborn services and fee for professional billing of insurance) for the global fee and newborn services when it comes.
 This may take several months even as long as two years with appeals etc depending on the company.
 You are advised to being checking on your claims on your insurance website regularly about 4 months after the birth.
 Then you can see your evidence of benefits (EOB) for yourself and your baby.
 Listening 2LIstening to fetal heatbeat-Rachel outside